Jackson-Wang-0/Week-2-Lab-Report/index.md

 # Remotely Connecting

-- Window users need to [install OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)to connect your computer to another computer.
+- Window users need to [install OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) to connect your computer to another computer.

 Next, each student have their own course-specific account which can be found at: [account lookup](https://sdacs.ucsd.edu/~icc/index.php)